 Porter welfare is a major issue in the Cuzco region.
 Porter laws are enforced through fines and license suspensions by Peru’s Ministerio de Trabajo (Ministry of Work).

-Lonely Planet only lists operators who haven't been sanctioned at the time of research.
+Lonely Planet only lists operators who haven't been in breach of porter laws at the time of research.
 Of course, there are other conscientious operators out there, and some offer treks as well as other tours around Peru.

 Feature: Porter Welfare